The purpose of this study is to review each of the three priestly garments of the Old Testament in detail.

 So Saul inquired of the LORD, but the LORD did not answer him– not by dreams nor by Urim nor by the prophets.
 (1 Samuel 28:6 NET)

-The only eye-witness account of the breastplate, outside of the Old Testament, is the written description of Josephus, who himself was a priest and served in his priestly duties in Herod’s Temple in Jerusalem.
+The only eye-witness account of the breastplate, outside of the Old Testament, is the written description of Josephus, a priest who served in his priestly duties in Herod’s Temple in Jerusalem.
 Josephus, Antiquities 3:7:1 – “Twelve stones were also on the breastplate, extraordinary in largeness and beauty; and they were an ornament not to be purchased by men, because of their immense value.
-These stones, however, stood in three rows, by four in a row, and were inserted into the breastplate itself, and they were set in (p)ouches of gold, that were themselves inserted in the breastplate and were so made that they might not fall out.
-Now the first three stones were a sardonyx, a topaz, and an emerald.
+These stones, however, stood in three rows, by four in a row, and were inserted into the breastplate itself, and they were set in (p)ouches of gold that were themselves inserted in the breastplate and were so made that they might not fall out.
+The first three stones were a sardonyx, a topaz, and an emerald.
 The second row contained a carbuncle, jasper, and a sapphire.
-The first of the third row was a ligure, then an amethyst, and the third an agate being the ninth of the whole number.
+The first of the third row was a ligure, then an amethyst, and the third an agate, being the ninth of the whole number.
 The first of the fourth row was a chrysolite, the next was an onyx, and then a beryl, which was the last of all.
-Now the names of all those sons of Jacob were engraved on these stones, whom we esteem the head of our tribes, each stone having the honor of a name, in the order according to which they were born.
+Now, the names of all those sons of Jacob, whom we esteem the head of our tribes, were engraved on these stones, each stone having the honor of a name in the order according to which they were born.
 There was also a girdle sewed to the breastplate. which was of the forementioned colors, with gold intermixed which, when it had gone once round, was tied again upon the seam and hung down.”